brianlam38/Sec-Cheatsheets/Web_Advanced.md

 /var/log/httpd-error.log
 ```

-3. Send a malicious request to inject a payload into the logfile:
+STEP #3: Send a malicious request to inject a payload into the logfile:

   * _PHP passthru() function_: Execute an external program and display raw output
   * Attack vectors: